 Clairefontaine developed Pastelmat to meet the specific expectations of the most demanding pastel artists.

-It is a premium 360gsm card surface with a unique velvety texture made from a fine coating of cellulose fibres, which has the ability to grab and hold multiple layers of even the softest pastels.
+It is a premium 360gsm card surface with a unique velvety texture made from a fine coating of cellulose fibres, which can grab and hold multiple layers of even the softest pastels.
 Pastelmat’s single and original surface is a true innovation that combines the advantages of two traditional papers.
 The fine particles are sufficiently well-fixed for a smooth surface and comfort of use, and the smoothness of the cork grain in the adhesive ensures longevity.

 Pastelmat significantly reduces the need for fixative so that colours remain vibrant.
 It enables you to apply multiple layers without a saturation effect.
 Even with blending little pastel is lost because it sits easily on the textured surface of the paper.
 To remove marks one can lift some pigment with a kneadable putty, but it is not advisable to use a normal eraser as it only forces the pigment into the pastelmat grain leaving it to smear.
 Clean paper stumps work beautifully to blend, smear or soften tones.